 - Enforcement or challenge of a prenuptial or postnuptial agreement

-Property Division in New York and New Jersey
+The Property Division Process In New York And New Jersey

 In New York and New Jersey, property acquired during a marriage is typically classified as marital property, with very few exceptions.
 Separate property is defined as property acquired by a spouse prior to a marriage and limited property acquired during a marriage, including property acquired by gift or inheritance.

 All property in a dissolution is subject to court review.
-While a court may divide marital property on an equal 50-50 basis, equitable division does not require an equal 50-50 split.
+While a court may divide marital property on an equal basis, the concept of equitable division does not necessarily result in a 50-50 split.
 Courts will also consider the debts of the parties and will divide debts in an equitable fashion (once again, equitable division does not necessarily mean an even 50-50 split).

-Put a Premier Family Law Attorney on Your Side
+Get Premier Family Law Counsel On Your Side The First Time

 It is important to partner with a strong, qualified divorce attorney who can provide guidance throughout the property division process.
-Attorney Philip A. Greenberg has been representing clients in divorce and family law matters for more than 30 years.
-He is highly regarded in the legal community, having been listed for inclusion in New York Metro Super Lawyers in 2011, a distinction limited to the top five percent of all matrimonial attorneys in New York.
+Attorney Philip A. Greenberg has been representing clients in divorce and family law matters for more than 40 years.
+He is highly regarded in the legal community, having been included in the New York Metro Super Lawyers list in multiple years, a distinction limited to the top 5 percent of all matrimonial attorneys in New York.

 Mr. Greenberg has represented many clients in cases involving complex property division issues, including valuation and division of a business or real property.
 He has also represented many clients in divorce cases in which the validity of a prenuptial or postnuptial agreement is contested.
 His vast experience drafting and reviewing prenuptial and postnuptial agreements is an invaluable asset in such cases.

 Attorney Philip A. Greenberg represents clients in New York and New Jersey.
-To schedule a consultation with Mr. Greenberg, call 646-363-6807 or contact him by email.
+To schedule a consultation, call 646-363-6807 or contact him by email.
 He can meet with you in his Manhattan office or in a location convenient to you.